Sergei Andronov

 2010-11: Andronov saw limited ice time with the veteran CSKA Moscow club in Russia's KHL.
 In 53 games he averaged under 11 minutes of ice time per game, mostly in a checking role, and was -9 with 5 goals, 2 assists and 14 PMs.
 CSKA Moscow finished last in the Bobrov Division; missing the KHL playoffs.
 He had a bit more offensive success playing for CSKA's U22 team in the MHL.
 In seven regular season games he scored 3 goals with 2 assists and 29 PMs.
 In the playoffs he scored 6 goals with 5 assists in 16 games as CSKA captured the MHL championship.

 2011-12: Andronov was limited to 29 games with CSKA Moscow in his fifth pro season.
-He scored 1 goal with 3 assists and was minus-two with 4 penalty minutes.
-He skated in all five games in the first round series against SKA St. Petersburg and was minus-one with 1 goal.
-Andronov signed a one-year contract with the Blues AHL affiliate Peoria in August 2012.
+He scored 1 goal with 3 assists and was minus-2 with 4 penalty minutes.
+He skated in all five games in the first round series against SKA St. Petersburg and was minus-1 with 1 goal.
+Andronov signed a one-year contract with the Blues AHL affiliate Peoria in August, 2012.

 Talent Analysis

 Andronov is a skilled player with smooth hands that has good skating speed and acceleration.
-His puck handling skills allow him to carry play into the offensive zone to create score opportunities and the Russian has a nose for the net.
-He's not considered a great finisher and the big winger likes to play a perimeter game.
-The versatile winger can play all the forward positions but needs to improve his physicality and defensive awareness to play at the NHL level.
+His puck handling skills allow him to carry play into the offensive zone to create score opportunities.
+He has a nose for the net.
+Andronov is not considered a great finisher and the big winger likes to play a perimeter game.
+He can play all the forward positions but needs to improve his physicality and defensive awareness.

 Future